Mandelic acid: Cosmetics

 Mandelic acid can be a component of chemical face peels analogous to other alpha hydroxy acids.
 Mandelic acid is one of the most common chemical components of the "superficial peel" class, which destroy all or part of the epidermis while remaining safe to use on all Fitzpatrick skin types.
 The American Academy of Dermatology says there is insufficient evidence to recommend chemical peels (including those with mandelic acid) as a treatment for acne vulgaris.
 While noting it was widely used in cosmetic products, known to be effective, and frequently prescribed for acne, mandelic acid was among the ingredients not recommended for acne in a 2025 Journal of the American Academy of Dermatology literature review's expert panel, because it is rarely covered by insurance and more costly than treatments with similar effects such as vitamin A derivatives.

 Pharmaceuticals

 Mandelic acid is widely used for pharmaceuticals as a precursor to various drugs.

-The drugs cyclandelate and homatropine are esters of mandelic acid.
+Homatropine are esters of mandelic acid.
 Homatropine dilates eyes for eye exams and wears off quickly.
 This effect was discovered by chemist Alfred Ladenburg in 1880 and was preferred because the previous mixture caused blurry vision for days.
 Mandelic acid replaced tropic acid in the synthesis of homatropine.

+Other drugs and drug candidates have been synthesized from mandelic acid, including Cefamandole.